tonyNotFound/Spring-MVC-Project/README.md

 # Spring-MVC-Project

 Job Portal designed using Spring MVC.
-User can create two types of account : Job Seeker / Recruiter.
+User can create two types of account : Job Seeker / Recruiter. (this project is not copied from any site / courses)

-Profile displayed after registration is based on the type of account selected.
+Homepage displayed after registration is based on the type of account selected.

 1. Configured and Set the Spring MVC Dispatcher Servlet in web.mxl to handle URL mappings.